Last Updated on April 19, 2021

 Travelers must exercise extreme precaution when traveling to the US.
 The number of confirmed Covid-19 cases in the country has surpassed the 3 million mark, and the number of deaths is now more than 100,000.

-Latest Update – Starting January 26, 2021, all international travelers arriving by air in the United States, including US citizens, are required to submit proof of a negative Covid-19 test result.
+Latest Update – Starting January 26, 2021, all international travelers arriving by air in the United States, including US citizens, are required to submit proof of a negative Covid-19 test result taken within 3 days of departure.
 In addition to the testing requirement, international travelers will also have to quarantine upon arriving in the US, whether they are visitors or citizens returning home.

 On August 12, Armenia has reopened its borders for international visitors.
 The country allows travelers from all countries to enter.
 However, visitors are required to undergo a 14-day mandatory quarantine.
 The quarantine can be shortened if they will undergo a Covid-19 PCR test while on quarantine.
 If the result turns out negative, they can end their quarantine and start exploring Armenia without any restrictions.